Working remotely as a student has its advantages and disadvantages.

 Commit to your general health & wellbeing

 As with letting your schedule slip, it’s tough to focus on your health and wellbeing when you’re busy worrying about the state of the world around you — but it needs to be done.
 The more you can protect your health, the better you’ll sleep, the more reliably you’ll be able to concentrate on your studies, and the stronger your mood will be.
 If you think it’s necessary, invest in your health.
 Buy some home fitness equipment.
-Get some breakthrough coaching (you can do this online, after all: here’s one example geared towards women).
+Get some breakthrough coaching (you can do this online).
 Start making your own meals.
 Get a wearable fitness tracker and pursue some goals.
 Investing in your health will always pay off.

 Find ways to relax & enjoy yourself